David Rowley: Negeri Sembilan

 On 12 May 2018, Rowley agreed to join Malaysia Super League side Negeri Sembilan but managed just one league appearance for the club.
-His playing time at Negeri was short due to a knee injury that sidelined him for the majority of his stay at the club.
+His playing time at Negeri Sembilan was cut short due to a knee injury that sidelined him for the majority of his stay at the club.

 Kelantan

 On 28 January 2019, Rowley signed a one-year contract with Malaysia Premier League side Kelantan, making 9 league appearances.
-During the mid-season window Rowley was offered by a number of Malaysian Super League clubs a contract and in the end decided to join Kedah Fa.
+During the mid-season window, Rowley was offered a contract by several Malaysian Super League clubs and in the end decided to join Kedah FA.

 Kedah

-In May 2019 Rowley signed for Kedah on a 6-month deal.
-On 27 July, Rowley went on to win the 2019 Malaysian Fa cup 1–0 in extra time in front of 83,520 fans against Perak.
+In May 2019, Rowley signed for Kedah on a 6-month deal.
+On 27 July, Rowley went on to win the 2019 Malaysia FA Cup 1–0 in extra time in front of 83,520 fans against Perak.

-As a result of winning the FA Cup Kedah qualified for the Asian Champions League qualifiers in 2020.
+As a result of winning the FA Cup, Kedah qualified for the Asian Champions League qualifiers in 2020.

-On 25 September 2019 Rowley scored his first goal for Kedah in the 1st leg of the quarter-final of the Malaysian Cup away to PKNP.
-It was also the winning goal sealing a 1–2 victory.
+On 25 September 2019, Rowley scored his first goal for Kedah in the 1st leg of a quarter-final Malaysian Cup away to PKNP.
+It was also the winning goal, sealing a 2–1 victory.

-On the return leg, Rowley scored again in the 72nd minute and Kedah produced a convincing 4–1 win to book a place in the semi-final of the Malaysia Cup.
+On the return leg, Rowley scored again in the 72nd minute, and Kedah produced a convincing 4–1 win to book a place in the semi-final of the Malaysia Cup.

 On 2 November 2019, Kedah ended up as runners-up in the Malaysian Cup final after losing to Johor Darul Ta'zim at the Bukit Jalil stadium in front of 85,420 fans.

-At the end of 2019, Kedah finished in 4th place in the Malaysian Super League and Rowley penned a 1-year extension on his contract.
+At the end of 2019, Kedah finished in 4th place in the Malaysian Super League.
+Rowley penned a 1-year extension on his contract thereafter.

-In 2020, Rowley played an Asian Champions League Qualifier against Seoul FC at the World Cup Stadium in South Korea.
+In 2020, Rowley played in an Asian Champions League Qualifier against Seoul FC at the World Cup Stadium in South Korea.

 In 2020, Rowley helped Kedah achieve a 2nd place in the Super League.
-During his time at Kedah, Rowley managed to make a total of 20 appearances for Kedah in all competitions scoring 2 goals.
+During his time at Kedah, Rowley managed to make a total of 20 appearances for Kedah in all competitions, scoring 2 goals.